-In August 2015, we acquired an idled sawmill (the "El Dorado Mill") and related facilities and equipment, including approximately 186 acres of land, located near El Dorado, Arkansas.
-The El Dorado Mill is situated in an area well regarded for its availability of high quality sawlogs within cost effective proximity and a skilled labour pool.
-In 2016, we commenced a capital upgrade project to modernize and re-start the El Dorado Mill (the "El Dorado Project"), which was mostly completed in October 2017.
-We commenced lumber shipments at the El Dorado Mill towards the end of the year, and are currently operating the mill on a one-shift basis during its customary ramp-up period.
+In the U.S. South, in August 2015, we acquired a sawmill (the "El Dorado Mill"), including approximately 186 acres of land near El Dorado, Arkansas.
+Our El Dorado Mill is situated in an area well regarded for its availability of high quality sawlogs within cost effective proximity and a skilled labour pool.
+Following acquisition, we commenced a capital project to modernize and re-start our El Dorado Mill, which was mostly completed in October 2017.
+We commenced lumber shipments at the El Dorado Mill towards the end of 2017, and are now operating the mill on a two-shift basis.
 The El Dorado Mill is designed to have an annual production capacity of 180 million board feet on a two-shift basis.